 Virgin Atlantic Flying Club: The Basics

-- However, it does have airline partnerships.
-Virgin Atlantic partners include ANA, Delta, Singapore Airlines, Hawaiian, Air New Zealand, Scandinavian Airlines, South African Airways, Jet Airways, Air China, and Virgin Australia.
+- However, it does have airline partnerships that include ANA, Delta, Singapore Airlines, Hawaiian, Air New Zealand, Scandinavian Airlines, South African Airways, and Virgin Australia.

-The Virgin Atlantic award chart has 4 different U.S. regions.
+The Virgin Atlantic award chart has 3 different U.S. regions.

-- Northeast: New York JFK, Newark, Boston, and Washington, D.C.
+- Northeast: New York-JFK, Newark, Boston, and Washington, D.C.

-- South: Miami, Orlando
+- Midwest & South: Miami, Atlanta, Orlando

 - West: Los Angeles, San Francisco, Las Vegas, and Seattle